How to Get Prescription Medication in New Zealand

-Before arriving in New Zealand, make sure you that you are well stocked with your prescribed medication from home (you can bring up to three months of prescribed medication into the country due to biosecurity laws).
+Before arriving in New Zealand, make sure that you are well stocked with your prescribed medication from home (you can bring up to three months of prescribed medication into the country due to biosecurity laws).
 Make sure you see a doctor much before your medication runs out to give you time to have a consultation and visit the pharmacy.
-New Zealand doctors will not give you medication there and then.
+New Zealand doctors will not give you medication during the consultation.

 Before we get started, here are a few tips for getting a medical prescription in New Zealand:

 - Prescription medication is the same price in all pharmacies in New Zealand.
-Medication that you can buy in the front of pharmacies vary in price
+Medications that you can buy “over the counter” at pharmacies vary in price

-- Get your doctor to write you a prescription for other medication you might need for travelling like paracetamol and ibuprofen, for instance.
+- If you see a doctor in New Zealand, get them to write you a prescription for other medication you might need for travelling like paracetamol and ibuprofen, for instance.
 It is cheaper to get these prescribed than to buy “over the counter”.

 How Pharmacies Work in New Zealand

 Pharmacies, commonly known as chemists in New Zealand, are the “drug stores” of New Zealand.
 At the front of the store, they sell medication for less serious illnesses and injuries, as well as cosmetics and beauty products.
-These type of products are called “over the counter medication” and have all been approved by the Ministry of Health.
+These types of products are called “over-the-counter” medications and have all been approved by the Ministry of Health.
 Pharmacists also offer free consultations for minor injuries and illnesses.
-They often have a passport photo-taking service too.
+They often have a passport photo-taking service too, just so you know.

-Usually at the back of the store under a sign for “prescriptions” is where you can pick up and pay for prescribed medication.
+Usually, at the back of the store, a sign for “prescriptions” is where you can pick up and pay for prescribed medication.
 Here, you hand over your paper prescription that has been given to you by a New Zealand doctor to the pharmacist and they will give you your prescription.
 You usually have to wait a few minutes while they find you the right medication.

-Once you have your prescription, you pay for it over the counter.
+Once you have your prescription, you pay for it at the counter.